Posted February 2016 (Updated April 2020)

-My husband and I kicked out in our SuperCat pontoon boats on a private Oregon Fishing Club lake close to Portland one recent midmorning, savoring a break from the long, cold, and rainy Northwest winter.
-The sky was cloudy, the air temperature warming up to 50 degrees.
-Water temperature was 48 degrees and the surface was glassy with a few midge pupae floating in the surface film.
+My husband and I kicked our SuperCat pontoon boats out on a lake close to Portland one midmorning, savoring a break from the long, cold, and rainy Northwest winter.
+The sky was cloudy, and the air temperature warmed up to 50 degrees F. Water temperature was 48 degrees F and the surface was glassy with a few midge pupae floating in the surface film.
 A few surface rings were visible indicating fish feeding in the top two feet of water.

-It did not make a difference if we fished either along shoreline or in deeper water as long as we fished the upper two feet of the water column.
-The trout were dispersed due to the oxygen-rich environment throughout this small lake.
+Trout were dispersed, which commonly occurs when water temperatures are cold.
+It did not make a difference if we fished either along shoreline or in deeper water if we maintained our flies in the top two feet of the water column.

-I changed the fly to a A.P. pupae emerger and tried the fast retrieve.
+I changed the fly to my UV Emerger and tried the fast retrieve.
 The fish continued to refuse taking my fly.
-I then modified my retrieve back to the original slow, short retrieve with a pause in between the strips.
-The fish started taking the fly again and I was able to hook them.
+I then modified my retrieve back to the original slow, short retrieve with a pause between strips.
+The fish started taking the fly again.

 This experiment illustrated that the retrieve, not the fly, significantly influenced the behavior of the fish.
 Both flies were effective in catching fish, but what made the difference in the hook up was the speed of the retrieve and the pause between retrieves.